Alaska Black Bear Hunts

 See APGS Black Bear Contract

-Smokey Don Duncan's Explanation of why this is charged: It is not always possible to tell if a black bear was missed completely or not.
+Smokey Don Duncan's Explanation of why I charge for missed bears: It is not always possible to tell if a black bear was missed completely or not.
 We have to check it out in most cases; how could you miss at 10 yards?
 That means we have to disturb and scent up the black bear trails and the bait area which costs us more than the black bear that was scared off.
 Alaska black bears don't always bleed right away so we have to cover the escape trails looking for blood and tracks.
 While doing this we are probably scaring other black bears that were trying to come in.
 And we may lose a productive bait for several days afterward not to mention the spooked black bear will hang up away from the bait if it ever comes back at all.
 And the blind is definitely done for that black bear.
 You get to pick your shot.
 Nobody makes you take it.
 I asked one guy who took offense to this policy; "How many bears do you think you should be able to miss before my end of the bargain is fulfilled?"
 No answer.
 That is why I charge for a "missed black bear".
 Several factors can prevent missing or wounding a bear and they apply to everyone regardless of "skill, knowledge and practice".
 First, put a scope on it if you can.
 Especially pistols or rifles with only open sites.
 Under low light conditions at 2 am the black sites disappear on the black hide of the Alaska black bear.
 People who wear bifocals must have scopes, period.
 Second, the black bears can be close and intimidating for a long period of time.
 Understand maximum sustained adrenaline rush sometimes.
 There is a good chance that even the simplest of "check off lists before you fire" is thrown out the window or forgotten altogether.
 And third, know your weapon and practice with it.
 The hunt is easy and the shots are close but intimately knowing the weapon is still mandatory.
-Unfamiliarity is never an excuse. -- top
+Unfamiliarity is never an excuse.
+Fourth, in 2012, I had a hunter that intentionally missed 2 bears over 7 foot at close range standing still.
+Why?
+To avoid the higher kill fee, and to avoid having to process the meat or tan the hide and pay those costs.
+How do I know this?
+He stated he had no where to put the mount (wife says "not in my house") and he asked and I told him, we have to salvage the hide and skull or the meat.
+He then asked how much the meat processing and shipping would cost.
+He shot both weapons at camp afterward; both were dead on and he was a crack shot.
+I found the bullet holes in the ground at both baits.
+He missed the second bear by 7-10 feet to the left while shooting from shooting sticks at 22 yards.
+You can't flinch that bad with shooting sticks.
+I spent 8 hours looking for those bears he could not possibly miss.
+One bait was ruined for the season and the other took 2 weeks to recover.
+Wounded includes finding blood or knocking the animal down or the animal definitely reacting to the shot as being hit.
+II have lost 10s of thousands of dollars in kill fees in the last 5 years (mostly on brown bears) because we could not find blood.
+The bears were knocked off their feet and did not bleed or did not bleed soon enough for us to find the blood.
+The hunters would always claim the animal was hit, then change their opinion when we could not find any blood and they saw the chances of finding the wounded bear were slim.
+They were trying to and did escape the kill fee because we could not find blood.
+Blood is nice to find but lack of it or the inability to find it does not mean the animal was missed. -- top

 "Dear Smokey,